Computer Technology & Electronics

 - output to an Optrex DMC 16117A LCD display (optional)

 - input from an optional field maintenance test box (also used during manufacturing).
 I borrowed this idea from the assembly line diagnostic link used by General Motors.
+This was before the OBD2 (on board diagnostics) automotive standard.

 - Parallel Port